Leftist Hollywood actors seldom receive praise for their historical foresight and political acumen. But maybe they should.

 Democratic women voters would come away disillusioned at the prospects of having missed the chance to run the first female presidential candidate—and never knowing what might have been.
 African American voters—9 out of 10 of whom vote Democrat—would be deeply disenchanted that the first black candidate for president lost amid the single-best political climate for Democrats since Watergate.
 The liberal elite that dominate America’s university campuses, some of Sen. Obama’s fiercest and most devoted supporters, would be faced to confront the realization that the Democratic Party would likely never again nominate a candidate of Sen. Obama’s Leftist bona fides.
 And as for what remains of Union households, 2008 will have been the year marking the personal implosion of one of their most vocal champions, Sen. John Edwards.

 Indeed, if public opinion is any historical indicator, Democrat’s cause for concern may be worse than expected.
 In 1988, liberal Massachusetts Governor Michael Dukakis was heavily favored to beat then-Vice President George H.W.
-Bush
+Bush.
+Following the Democratic Party Convention that year, Dukakis expanded his lead over Bush to a jaw-dropping 17-points, a figure hard to imagine Sen. Obama besting in three weeks coming out of his party’s Clinton-heavy convention line-up.

 Similarly, in the two subsequent presidential elections where Democrats were defeated, both Senators Al Gore and John Kerry were ahead of the Republican candidate following their party’s conventions.
 Indeed, the current RealClearPolitics average of polls has Obama ahead by just 3.2%, a figure within the statistical margin of error.